omaree-johnson/myumrahesim/README.md

 # eSIM PWA - White-Label eSIM Store

-A complete, production-ready Progressive Web App (PWA) for selling eSIM plans, built with Next.js 16, Tailwind CSS 4, and fully integrated with the **eSIMCard Reseller API** (with legacy Zendit hooks still available).
+A complete, production-ready Progressive Web App (PWA) for selling eSIM plans, built with Next.js 16, Tailwind CSS 4, and fully integrated with the **eSIM Access API** (with legacy Zendit hooks still available for backward compatibility).

 ## ✨ Features